 Our schools are failing our children.
-It is no secret our kids are suffering more under covid policy than they do from the virus.
+It’s no secret our kids are suffering more under COVID policy than they do from the virus.
 School boards are sitting on their hands, giving away their power to protect our children from the physical and psychological harms they’re enduring from damaging policies and mandates.

-If there is any symbol for disastrous covid policy, it is the mask.
+If there’s any symbol for disastrous COVID policy, it’s the mask.
 It stifles communication.
 It separates our smiling faces more than a six-foot imaginary distance ever could.
-It divides Americans by being a visible mark of compliance, and therefore a tool for manufactured discrimination based on vaccine status, religion, cultural norms and political speech.
+It divides Americans by being a visible mark of compliance.
+And it’s become a tool for manufactured discrimination based on vaccine status, religion, cultural norms, and political speech.

-As Mr. Butts of Indiana so clearly stated, parents and kids now have to check mask requirements along with the weather report.
-But constantly changing rules from officials laying claim to the health of our children from outside our communities shockingly hasn’t been a red flag to our school boards.
-Board members continue to think they have to bow to rules from the federal government (or hide behind them in fear).
+As Butts so clearly stated, parents and kids now have to check mask requirements along with the weather report.
+But constantly changing rules from officials laying claim to the health of our children from outside our communities hasn’t been a red flag to our school boards.
+Board members, shockingly, continue to think they have to bow to rules from the federal government (or hide behind them in fear).

 When we are uncertain, when we are scared, or angry, or when we are concerned for ourselves and others, we are at our most vulnerable.
 But we are also at our most powerful to make meaningful change.

 No authority for a federal mask mandate

 Why is it so hard to see which way the wind is blowing on mask recommendations?
 Because the first guidance we got from “America’s Doctor” himself was right on the money:

 “Wearing a mask might make people feel a little bit better and it might even block a droplet, but it’s not providing the perfect protection that people think that it is.
 And often, there are unintended consequences.”[ii]